 The isometric contraction of the stretched muscle accomplishes several things:

-The intense muscle contraction, and the fact that it is maintained for a period of time, serves to fatigue many of the fast-twitch fibres of the contracting muscles.
+- The intense muscle contraction, and the fact that it is maintained for a period, serves to fatigue many of the fast-twitch fibres of the contracting muscles.
 This makes it harder for the fatigued muscle fibres to contract in resistance to a subsequent stretch.

 Stretching can do more than just increase flexibility.
 Benefits of stretching include: